 Evie Selby

 I am an aspiring journalist, currently an undergraduate History student at the University of Cambridge.
-I have completed work experience at The Times in their London Head Office, working at the culture desk.
+I have completed work experience at The Times in their London Head Office, working on the culture desk.
 I had a by-line published in the Sunday Times and on their online page.
+I have also completed work experience in Broadcast Journalism at the BBC Broadcasting House.
 I currently work as Deputy News Editor at Varsity Newspaper, Cambridge and I was previously a Senior Editor and Writer for The Tab, Cambridge in Interviews and News.
 These roles have led to my work being published on both local and national pages.
+I am also a trained radio broadcaster for CamFM Radio.
 Alongside this, I work as the Undergraduate Editor of St Catharine's College Magazine and have been a Junior Editor in Political History and Political Philosophy for the Cambridge Journal of Political Affairs.

 My work